 I started to ask "how was your weekend" more often "what's the plan for a long weekend"

-I networked with folks in a different department to learn industry jargon/ language
+I networked with folks in a different departments to learn industry jargon/ language

-I started to have small talk with people in the elevator ride, and not look down.
+I started to have small talk with people on the elevator ride, and not look down.

 I started to compliment people when they look good instead of staring up and down.

 I started attending work events and team outings after hours

 I never left the meeting without talking, even if I could slide my last word with a valid opinion, I took that opportunity

 I learned how to maintain eye- contact and build confidence when engaging in team meetings